Anza, California

-Anza is a census-designated place located in southern Riverside County, California, in the Anza Valley, a semi-arid region at a mean elevation of 3921 ft above sea level.
+Anza is a census-designated place in Riverside County, California, in the Anza Valley, a semi-arid region at a mean elevation of 3921 ft above sea level.
 It is located 13 mi south of Idyllwild, 32 mi east-northeast of Temecula, 40 mi southwest of Palm Springs, and 90 mi northeast of San Diego, being traversed by State Route 371.
-Anza is on the Pacific Crest Trail.
+Anza is on the Pacific Crest Trail and the Juan Bautista de Anza National Historic Trail.
 The population was 3,075 at the 2020 census.

 Locally, Anza and several other mountain communities (including Garner Valley, Idyllwild, Pinyon Pines and Aguanga) are collectively referred to as "the Hill."

 The ZIP code is 92539, and the community is inside area code 951.